bachtran02/edpy/README.md

-# edstem.py
+# edspy
 An unofficial wrapper for edstem.org internal API in Python

-For now only supports auto sign-in for berkeley.edu Ed account.
+> Note: For now only supports auto sign-in for berkeley.edu Ed accounts.